Find Cheap Health Insurance Quotes in Your Area

 Young adults under the age of 26 have the option to stay on a parent’s health insurance policy.
 This can be a good health insurance option if your parents already receive health insurance through an employer or pay for an individual policy, as you would not need to pay for premiums.
 If your parents need you to help with payments for the family health insurance plan, then the added cost of adding you will be similar to the amount you would pay in premiums for your own individual policy.

 You can join or remain on a parent’s plan even if you are:

 - Eligible to enroll in employer-sponsored coverage

-All states allow parents to keep any dependents on their health insurance plan until that child or young adult turns the age of 26.
-As an example, New York allows young adults to stay on their parents' policy until age 29 but the parent would need to pay a large premium.
-This would be free health insurance option if your parent allows you to be added to their plan.
+All states allow parents to keep any dependents on their health insurance plan until that dependent turns 26.
+New York allows young adults to stay on their parent's policy until age 29, but the parent would need to pay a large premium.
+This would be a free health insurance option if your parent allows you to be added to their plan.

 Another off-exchange option you may want to consider is short-term health insurance, which can be bought directly from a health insurance provider.
 These are thin policies that do not provide the same level of benefits as robust ACA marketplace insurance or private insurance policies.
 However, short-term health insurance is a cheap and affordable alternative that can be useful for young adults with budget restrictions and fewer health care needs.

 It should be noted that short-term plans should not be considered if you need health insurance that covers all of the essential benefits.
 Furthermore, if you have preexisting health conditions like diabetes, you could be denied coverage during the application process.